awmc000/csci460-final-review/FinalReview.md

   - If they have no frames they immediately forward the token.
   - If they have frames to send, they send them, up to some maximum; then they forward the token.

-6. What is the purpose of Pad bytes in an Ethernet frame?
+## What is the purpose of Pad bytes in an Ethernet frame?
 10 points

 When a payload is less than the minimum length pad bytes are added.
 The minimum is 64 bytes.

-7. If the nodes in a network are connected as shown below, what is the initial distance vector in each node?
+## If the nodes in a network are connected as shown below, what is the initial distance vector in each node?
 25 points

-8. If the nodes in a network are connected as shown below, what will be link state packet contents in each node?
-25 points
+Humayun: Don't list non-adjacent nodes as having infinite distance, they aren't known of at all by the host, so just omit them

 Template: